If you die before you take your deferred benefits

 If exceeded, they will need to report this to HMRC and pay the tax charge due.

-View more information at Tax controls on pensions - Lump Sum and Death Benefit Allowance.
+For more information see Tax controls on pensions - Lump Sum and Death Benefit Allowance.

 Survivor pensions

-In addition to the death grant, there are annual pensions available for your qualifying partner and children.
+In addition to the death grant, there may be annual pensions payable for a qualifying spouse, civil partner, cohabiting partner and dependant children.

-If you have more than one LGPS account, active, deferred or pensioner, held either at Buckinghamshire or another LGPS fund, survivor’s pensions are payable for each.
-If you wish to, you can tell us about anyone that may be entitled to a survivor’s pension via My Pension Online but you don’t have to.
+If you have more than one LGPS account (active, deferred or pensioner) held either at Buckinghamshire or another LGPS fund, survivor’s pensions are payable for each.
+You can tell us about anyone that may be entitled to a survivor’s pension via My Pension Online but you don’t have to.

-We will always ask for evidence and relevant official documents before paying out any survivor pensions.
+We will ask for evidence and relevant documents before paying out any survivor pensions.

-If you married or formed a civil partnership after you stopped paying in, some membership won’t be used in the calculation of surviving partner’s pension benefits.
-Only membership after 5 April 1978 will be used to calculate surviving partner’s pensions for widows and spouses of same sex marriages.
-Only membership after 5 April 1988 will be used to calculated widower’s pensions for opposite sex marriages.
+If you married or formed a civil partnership after you stopped paying in, some membership won’t be used in the calculation of survivor’s pension benefits.

-If you left the scheme before 1 April 2008, a surviving partner’s annual pension for a civil partner will be based on membership after 5 April 1978.
-If you stopped paying into your deferred benefits between 1 April 2008 and 31 March 2014, you would have needed to make an election before 1 April 2015 to have any membership built up before 6 April 1988 be used in the calculation of your civil partner’s survivor pension.
+If you stopped paying into the LGPS between 1 April 2008 and 31 March 2014, you would have needed to make an election before 1 April 2015 to have any membership built up before 5 April 1988 used in the calculation of your survivor’s pension.

 If you paid into your deferred pension account after 1 April 2008, an eligible cohabiting partner is entitled to receive the surviving partner’s pension.
 To be eligible, your partner would need to meet some important criteria.